 Bachelor of Music in Performance

 Prospective students must apply to the university and the School of Music.
 Live auditions are required.
 Aspiring musicians can choose from specializations in collaborative piano, guitar, jazz, keyboard, music theater, voice or an orchestral instrument.
 The student ensemble program offers additional educational experiences to students.
 Ensembles may be available in choir, jazz, instrumental, percussion or opera.

 Bachelor of Arts in Theatre

 Applicants take part in an audition and interview/portfolio review for program admittance.
 The program can provide experience in performance, design, production and theater for youth.
-The school is fully equipped with production shops, a playhouse, 2 theaters and instructional/rehearsal areas.
+The school is fully equipped with production shops, a playhouse, two theaters and instructional/rehearsal areas.
 Concentrations in acting or design and production are also available.

 Master of Fine Arts in Dance

 Professional dancers who want to look into new possibilities in dance might be interested in this 60-credit program.
 Students and their advising committees design the culminating projects for degree completion, usually based on future career goals.
 The program requires an applied project, which is designed with the help of their advising committee.